Updated on Dec 12th 2024

 Conclusion

 Using the Execute Queries In Group API allows users to overcome some XMLA limitations, such as being restricted to premium workspaces.
-It can also reduce capacity usage, depending on your previous use of XMLA connections in your tenant.
+You can also get around the need of being a Contributor in a workspace to query a model.
 In general, it is a great and easy way to query small to medium size semantic models within your Power BI tenant.

 Comments